 In the USER tab display, folder directories can contain up to four levels.
-The maximum total number of files and folders which can be stored is 363, but this may differ depending on the length of the file names.
+The maximum total number of files and folders which can be stored is 730 (360 for the PSR-S700), but this may differ depending on the length of the file names.
 The maximum number of files/folders which can be stored in a folder in the USER tab is 250.